 - Regression testing to check the consistency of existing ones

 The only way to achieve high-quality digital applications is to deploy an effective testing model that covers both functional and regression testing for each release.

 What is the need for full regression testing?

-To maintain the best balance between fast development and frequent testing requests, it is important to include regression testing in the release plan itself.
+To maintain the best balance between fast development and frequent app testing requests, it is important to include regression testing strategy in the product release plan itself.
 Playing a critical role in the release process, it is equally important as the development phase.

 Regression testing strategy is usually planned when,